AndrewGene/JSONSuggest/README.md

 ## License

-JSONSuggest is available under the MIT license.
+JSONSuggest is available under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more info.